arkency/posts/posts/2015-10-14-run-it-in-background-job-after-commit.md

 ---
-title: "Run it in background job, after commit"
+title: "Run it in background job, after commit, from Service Object"
 created_at: 2015-10-14 21:05:24 +0200
 kind: article
 publish: true